GeekInTheNorth/GeekInTheNorth.github.io/_posts/2026-03-14-stott-security-5.md

 > ⚠️ Migration warning: Any configuration on the old Response Headers interface will need to be recreated.

 Response Headers that were previously managed through the old interface will need to be reconfigured.
-They will appear with a Disabled behaviour and the edit modal will presemt the same friendly options that were available in the previous UI.
+They will appear with a Disabled behaviour and the edit modal will present the same friendly options that were available in the previous UI.

 ## Audit Record Clean Up